WilliamAshley2019/LoopbackAlpha2/README.md

 Also it not only works on the same so routing loopback on the same mixer track, but also a child to parent via the generator with senderella at any insert point.

 Future to add - clear loopback buffer button needed.
-Exactly how to handle the buffer is not fully decided on however the next version is set to included Common Buffer Management Scenarios:
+Exactly how to handle the buffer is not fully decided on however the next version is set to include.

+Common Buffer Management Scenarios:

-Clear Buffer - Wipe everything, start fresh (useful after experimenting) Fade Out - Gradually reduce buffer content (smooth stop for feedback loops) Freeze - Stop writing but keep playing what's there (capture a loop) Auto-clear on Stop - Clear when transport stops (clean slate each playback)
+Clear Buffer - Wipe everything, start fresh (useful after experimenting) Fade Out - Gradually reduce buffer content (smooth stop for feedback loops) Freeze - Stop writing but keep playing what's there (capture a loop) Auto-clear on Stop - Clear when transport playback stops

+Since people may have different uses - however the question still remains how to specifically implement it for rendered playback as live looping is a different issue from automated looping where reseting isn't an option I may need to add midi triggering so midi notes can control the buffer modes.